ellafsd/code-refactor/README.md

 # code-refactor
-Embarking on a digital accessibility odyssey! 🚀 Project Title
+Embarking on a digital accessibility odyssey! 🚀

+Project Title:

 Module 1 Challenge: Enhancing Web Accessibility

-Project Description
+Project Description:

 HTML and CSS Challenge to increase the accessible of the given web page

-User Story
+User Story:

 AS A marketing agency
 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-Acceptance Criteria
+Acceptance Criteria:

 GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements